Do Kwon: Collapse of Terra blockchain

-Class Actions and Forced Arbitration
+Class actions and forced arbitration

 With approximately 200,000 South Korean Luna investors harmed by the crash, groups of Korean investors announced that they would be filing a class-action lawsuit against Terraform Labs.
 The South Korean government also announced that it would pursue Kwon on criminal charges.
 As of 17 May, more than 1,600 investors have signed up for the lawsuit with domestic law firms LKB & Partners LLC and Kisung LLC.

 In the United States, a class action, Patterson v.
 TerraForm Labs Pte Ltd. et al., was filed against Kwon and others in the United States District Court for the Northern District of California on 17 June 2022.
 Briefs are being presented to the United States District Court for the Northern District of California under the counsel of Scott + Scott Attorneys at Law LLP, The Rosen Law Firm PA, Kahn Swick Foti LLP, and Bragar Eagel & Squire P.C., accusing Do Kwon and Terraform Labs of soliciting unregistered securities while misleading investors about their viability.

 In September 2022, a USD56.9 million class action was filed at the High Court of Singapore against Kwon, Terraform Labs, Nikolaos Alexandros Platias and the Luna Foundation Guard.

 In February 2023, US financial regulators charged Do Kwon and TerraForm Labs with "orchestrating a multi-billion dollar crypto asset securities fraud".

 On 5 April 2024, a jury in the United States District Court for the Southern District of New York found Do Kwon and Terraform Labs PTE Ltd. liable for defrauding investors in crypto asset securities.
 The SEC had argued that Kwon secretly sought third-party financing after TerraUSD slipped from its stablecoin peg and then falsely stated in May 2021 that the recovery was because of algorithmic stability.
 The SEC also said that Kwon and Terraform had falsely claimed that its blockchain was used for business transactions on South Korea's Chai app.